Time to Pack and Feeling overwhelmed?

 Want to avoid headaches at your new place?
-Proper packing is the key.
-If you don’t pack correctly you’ll end up with a host of transition headaches, from broken dishes to “Which box is it in?” woes.
+Proper packing is the key and if you don’t pack correctly you may end up with a host of transition headaches, from broken dishes to “Which box is it in?” frustrations.

 Many of our customers prefer to do their own packing, either because their items are so personal and private, or because they have budgetary constraints.
 We understand, but we do want you to be prepared for moving day.
 Here’s a list of tips to help you pack properly.